Hot Dogs and Henna Tattoos at Europe's 'Most Prestigious' Horse Race

-In early October, Paris’ Longchamp Racecourse hosted Europe’s “most prestigious horse race,” the 93rd Qatar Prix de l’Arc de Triomphe (or just “the Arc” if you want to save yourself some time).
-The whole “most prestigious in Europe” thing is up for debate, but since Qatar signed a €5 million ($6.3 million) sponsorship deal with the venue in 2008, it’s definitely one of the snazziest, up there with the Dubai World Cup and Japan Cup elsewhere.
+In early October, Paris’ Longchamp Racecourse hosted Europe’s “most prestigious horse race”, the 93rd Qatar Prix de l’Arc de Triomphe (or just “the Arc” if you want to save yourself some time).
+The whole “most prestigious in Europe” thing is up for debate, but since Qatar signed a €5 million (£3.9 million) sponsorship deal with the venue in 2008 it’s definitely one of the snazziest, up there with the Dubai World Cup and Japan Cup elsewhere.

 Nowadays, the Prix is screened in about 200 countries, viewed by a billion people and welcomes around 60,000 visitors every first week of October.
 This year, horse owners, gamblers, wealthy jet-setters and people who like watching big animals run around in circles flocked to Paris once again to take part.